 - 2 tablespoons vegetable shortening

-- Remove from the bag and pour into a metal or glass bowl until ready to add to the caramel mixture.
+- Remove the cereal from the bag and pour into a metal or glass bowl until ready to add to the caramel mixture.

 - In a medium, heavy-bottomed saucepan, melt the butter and caramels over medium heat.